fable-community/fable-pack-example/README.md

 Your media conflicts with another famous pack's media but you don't want to replace the other pack?
 Adding the conflicted media ids under `media.conflicts` like so, will disable those specific media while leaving the other pack itself and its other content functional.
 The format is like this `other-pack-id[:]conflicted-media-id`.

+If you want to add a conflict from another pack use `/media [title] debug=True` with the debug flag as true Fable will print the full media id.

 <img width="600" src="https://user-images.githubusercontent.com/52022280/224247747-cb4fe909-9f45-4549-b7a6-245ad3319544.png"/>

 ## Adding Characters